7 results for tag: conscious coupling

 What Is Ethical Non-Monogamy?
 A Beginners Guide

 What is ethical non-monogamy or consensual non-monogamy, and what is not ethical non-monogamy?
-Ethical non-monogamy is when a couple mutually decides adding other lovers, or romantic or sexual partners to their existing relationship.
-I want to be clear, ethical non-monogamy is NOT having an affair or one night stand(s) without having your partner's consent and support IN ADVANCE.
-Since the author of the article below explores what ethical non-monogamy is, I will primarily focus on what it is not.
-Ethical Non-Monogamy (ENM) Is Not: Being attracted to someone else and pressuring or manipulating your partner into you being with someone else ...
+Ethical non-monogamy is when a couple mutually decides to add other lovers or romantic or sexual partners to their existing relationship.
+I want to be clear: ethical non-monogamy is NOT having an affair or one-night stand(s) without having your partner's consent and support IN ADVANCE.
+Since the author of the article below explores ethical non-monogamy, I will primarily focus on what it is not.
+Ethical Non-Monogamy (ENM) Is Not: Being attracted to someone else and pressuring or manipulating your partner into you being with someone else for your ...

 Green Flags For Your Relationship